TWIST BIOSCIENCE CORPORATION ( - GuruFocus.com

 Did you lose money on investments in Twist Bioscience Corporation?
 If so, please visit Twist Bioscience Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Twist Bioscience Corporation (“Twist” or the “Company”) ( TWST) between December 13, 2019 and November 14, 2022, inclusive (the “Class Period”).
+27, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Twist Bioscience Corporation (“Twist” or the “Company”) ( TWST) between December 13, 2019 and November 14, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Twist is a biotechnology company that manufactures synthetic DNA and DNA products.
 Synthetic DNA products allow users to design and modify DNA for the purposes of academic research, enhancing specialty chemical production, and developing healthcare treatments among other uses.